Articles

 A list full of valid email addresses is crucial to make your campaigns successful, while invalid emails are dangerous for your deliverability.
 You need to deal with them before it’s too late!

 Just as growing your email marketing subscriber list is an ongoing project, maintaining your email lists is too.
 In this article, we’ll take a look at invalid emails, why they’re bad for business, and how they can end up on your email list.
-Plus, we’ll share how to check for and prevent your email list from being infiltrated by harmful emails.
+Plus, we’ll share how to check for and prevent harmful emails from landing on your email list.

 When you reach the end you’ll be ready to tackle your list to keep it clean and healthy!
 Let’s go!